DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Me...
 By this disgusting being..."

-"You're already doen, with this..."
+"You're already done, with this..."

 Just few more seconds, and both of their lives would be exhausted.
 But suddenly Rinne who were holding Vanessa started to lose strength.